What is Permitted Development?

 The City Council also provide a ‘Permitted Development Enquiry' service, which for the avoidance of doubt will provide a written response to the applicant concerning whether the development they wish to proceed with is permitted development or whether a formal application for planning permission is needed.

-The service is chargeable and the pdf fees can be found here (42 KB)
+The service is chargeable and the pdf (44 KB) pdf Fees can be found here (44 KB)

 Please check that your property falls within Worcester City Council administrative boundary.
 We are unable to respond to property queries outside of Worcester City (refunds are subject to £10 administrative fee).